ChristopherLok/ChristopherLok.github.io/README.md

 Virtual CV for Christopher Lok

-This contains necessary contact detail and relevant skills.
+This contains my contact detail and relevant skills.